Miramac/laravel-vue-starter/readme.md

 # Project directory structure
 By default, the common laravel directory structure is used.

-The new main Javascript file is:  ``resources/views/app.js``.
+The new Javascript file is:  ``resources/assets/js/app.js``.
 Here all routes and root components are defined.
-The place for the Vue.js components in: ``resources/views/components/``
+The place for the Vue.js components in: ``resources/assets/js/components/``

 The only defined route in laravel is '/' to the blade file ``default.blade.php`` All other laravel routes are API routes.

 (Right now the user authentication module is using laravel routes and blade views, need to be changed...)